UBI - Unsorted Block Images

 Overview

 In a sense, UBI may be compared to the Logical Volume Manager (LVM).
 Whereas LVM maps logical sectors to physical sectors, UBI maps logical eraseblocks to physical eraseblocks.
-But besides the mapping, UBI implements global wear-leveling and I/O errors handling.
+But besides the mapping, UBI implements global wear-leveling and transparent error handling.

-An UBI volume is a set of consecutive logical eraseblocks.
-Each logical eraseblock may be mapped to any physical eraseblock.
-This mapping is managed by UBI, it is hidden from users and it is the base mechanism to provide global wear-leveling (along with per-physical eraseblock erase counters and the ability to transparently move data from more worn-out physical eraseblocks to the less worn-out ones).
+An UBI volume is a set of consecutive logical eraseblocks (LEBs).
+Each logical eraseblock is dynamically mapped to a physical eraseblock (PEB).
+This mapping is managed by UBI and is hidden from users and higher-level software.
+UBI is the base mechanism which provides global wear-leveling, per-physical eraseblock erase counters, and the ability to transparently move data from more worn-out physical eraseblocks to less worn-out ones.

-UBI is aware of bad eraseblocks (e.g., NAND flash may have them) and frees the upper layer from any bad block handling.
-UBI has a pool of reserved physical eraseblocks, and when a physical eraseblock becomes bad, it transparently substitutes it by a good physical eraseblock.
-UBI moves good data from the newly appeared bad physical eraseblock to the good one as well.
-The result is that users of UBI volumes do not notice I/O errors as UBI takes care of them.
+UBI is aware of bad eraseblocks (i.e. portions of flash which wear out over time) and frees upper-level software from having to handle bad eraseblocks itself.
+UBI has a pool of reserved physical eraseblocks, and when a physical eraseblock becomes bad, it transparently substitutes it with a good physical eraseblock.
+UBI moves the data from newly discovered bad physical eraseblocks to good ones.
+The result is that users of UBI volumes do not notice I/O errors since UBI takes care of them transparently.

-NAND flashes may have bit-flips which occur on read and write operations.
+NAND flashes are also susceptible to bit-flip errors which occur on read and write operations.
 Bit-flips are corrected by ECC checksums, but they may accumulate over time and cause data loss.
-UBI handles this by moving data from physical eraseblocks with bit-flips to other physical eraseblocks, thus doing active scrubbing.
-This is done transparently in background and is hidden from upper layers.
+UBI handles this by moving data from physical eraseblocks which have bit-flips to other physical eraseblocks.
+This process is called scrubbing.
+Scrubbing is done transparently in the background and is hidden from upper layers.

-Here is a short list of the main UBI features:
+Here is a short list of UBI's main features:

 Here is a comparison of MTD partitions and UBI volumes.
-UBI volumes are rather similar to MTD partitions because:
+They are somewhat similar because:

-But UBI volumes have the following advantages over traditional MTD partitions:
+But UBI volumes have the following advantages over MTD partitions:

 Mailing list